 - Hypercontext and Fellow: These tools apply customizable agendas to video conferencing platforms so that users can easily collaborate, record notes, assign tasks, and hold each other accountable in a centralized place.
 Hypercontext works with both Microsoft Teams and Google Meet users, whereas Fellow is just for those on Google Meet.

-As a bonus, check out Krisp—a noise-canceling software that reduces background noises and echoes on your video calls.
-The Mosaic team has used it at even the most noisy coffee shops and been very pleased with the results.
+As a bonus, check out Krisp—a noise-cancelling software that reduces background noises and echoes on your video calls.
+The Mosaic team has used it at even the most noisy coffee shops and has been very pleased with the results.
 Plus, it works with 800-plus communication apps, including the big three mentioned here.

 4. Best Resource Management Software for Remote Work

 Leaders have historically struggled to gain visibility into their team’s workload—a problem that has been exacerbated by the shift to remote work.
 This incomplete picture can inhibit leadership’s decision-making skills, causing them to assign work to people who are already over-extended.
 In turn, this lack of visibility can trigger burnout across teams—particularly among an organization’s top performers.
 The right resource management software, however, can solve this problem.

 With the capability to integrate with the tech stack you already use, resource management software increases visibility across teams by automatically gathering internal data to help you:

 - See who is working on what and when

 - Monitor budget and resource capacity as projects progress